-- 1 Don appropriate safety wears
+- Don appropriate safety wears

-- 2 Posture matters!
+- Posture matters!

 - Cleanliness goes beyond godliness

-- 5 Appropriate Inserts are important
+- Appropriate Inserts are important

-- 6 Avail yourself of the benefit of a push stick
+- Avail yourself of the benefit of a push stick

-- 8 Stop the blade before making an adjustment
+- Stop the blade before making an adjustment

 - Free-handing a cut is a no-no

-- 10 Outfeed tables could help
+- Outfeed tables could help

-- 11 Don’t rush it!
+- Don’t rush it!

 Don appropriate safety wears

 The use of the table saw requires you keep a position which doesn’t put your safety in jeopardy.

 When you align your body with the blade, you are going to be a target for whatsoever exits the stock during a woodwork exercise, and some of these missiles might be significant enough to bring you pain regardless of the safety fixture you have on.

 Cleanliness goes beyond godliness

 The proper removal of debris and wood chunks should prove helpful in delivering a perfect cut without putting your wellbeing on the line.

-Since a blunt blade doesn’t help in any form, changing such is crucial, but you need to detach the table saw’s power cord from the outlet.
+Since a blunt blade doesn’t help in any form, changing such is crucial, but you need to detach the saw’s power cord from the outlet.

 Appropriate Inserts are important

 Blade inserts are common with the table saw to prevent bits of wood from venturing into the blade area and transforming into a safety risk.

 Avail yourself of the benefit of a push stick

-Confirm the safety status of the table saw
+Confirm the safety status of the saw

 Stop the blade before making an adjustment

 Accidents can happen, and it’s only going to worsen when you try reaching over a blade in motion to alter a fixture on the saw.

 Free-handing a cut is a no-no

 Regardless of your expertise in woodworks, there’s always the possibility of a safety mishap occurring, so don’t take the risk.

 Outfeed tables could help

 With a stock of a massive size is involved, consider deploying an outfeed table to make things easier.

 Don’t rush it!